linX-project/linX/doc/README_windows.txt

 - Alternatively run linX-qt.exe or linXd.exe without using the installer

-linX-Qt is the original linX client and it builds the backbone of the network.
+linX-Qt is the original Linx client and it builds the backbone of the network.

-However, it downloads and stores the entire history of linX transactions;
+However, it downloads and stores the entire history of Linx transactions;
-depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few minutes to a few hours.